 |*** % of Clients Changing Industries||15.6%||15.2%||12.3%||11.2%||11.3%||11.7%||12.3%||12.5%||13.1%||13.3%||13.7%||14.1%|

 The analysis below describes the “why and how” behind the numbers above.
 These data and the supporting written analysis are updated annually.

 * Length of Search: Throughout the years, the U.S. Department of Labor has stated that a typical executive job search takes one month for each $10,000 in desired income.
 For a $200,000 executive, their projected wait-time is a ridiculous period.
-In 2017, our executive and professional clients spent an average of 6.5 months in their job search, from the point of their entry into the market to the acceptance of their new position.
+In 2017, our executive and professional clients who reported placed spent an average of 6.5 months in their job search, from the point of their entry into the market to the acceptance of their new position.